Video Monetization

 Footage and Audio

-With these, you can create short videos that go along with the episode or create your own animation style to make the story more engaging.
+With these, you can create short videos that go along with the episode or create your animation style to make the story more engaging.

 You can also create animated highlights of snippets of your podcast, to grow your audience and drive them to watch the full episode.